PURPA Public Hearing Information

 On occasion, new PURPA policy standards are proposed by Congress for consideration and possible adoption.
 These new standards in question, which include demand response practices and electric vehicle (EV) charging programs, are included in the Infrastructure Investment and Jobs Act of 2021.

-Learn more about the PURPA standards below and how you can get involved.
+Learn more about the PURPA standards below.

 On Nov.
 15, 2021, President Biden signed into law the Infrastructure Investment and Jobs Act of 2021 (IIJA).
 Embedded within the IIJA are sections 40104(a)(1) and 40431(a), which require each state regulatory commission and each “nonregulated electric utility,” such as Santee Cooper, to consider and to determine whether or not to adopt two new proposed regulatory standards relating, respectively, to demand response and electric vehicle recharging programs.